 Political Approaches to Agency of Religious Minorities

 This section includes political approach of Turkish Government with regard to religious minorities.
 This is a macro approach for this study.
-In terms of politics, Christians and “Alevi” have criticized governments in terms of house of prayer, domination of Sunni religious groups, promotions, positive discrimination in some situation for some group of agency of religious minorities and pejorative implementations.
+In terms of politics, “Alevi” and other minorities have criticized governments in terms of house of prayer, domination of Sunni religious groups, promotions, positive discrimination in some situation for some group of agency of religious minorities and pejorative implementations.
 We have reached this theme towards the following codes: Compulsory religious courses in state schools, assimilation policy of government, considering Cemevi as a cultural centre, barriers of promotions in state organizations, abusing religious groups by government, discrimination against religious minorities for promotions in state organizations, dominance of Sunni religious groups in government.

-One of the main problems for both “Alevi” and Christians are house of prayer.
+One of the main problems for “Alevis” ais house of prayer.
 For “Alevi”, the problem is Turkish government do not considers cemevi (house of prayer for “Alevi”) as a house of prayer.
 Cemevi has been considered as a cultural centre.
 A 38 year- old Alevi finance manager mentions the situation as follows;

 Mosque cannot be considered as a house of prayer for “Alevi”; because it is only for Sunni Muslims.
 We (“Alevi”) have cemevi as a house of prayer.
 Turkish government accepts it as a culture centre.
 It is wrong and this mistake will go on (Interviewee 9, Male).

-For Christians, the problem is government do not give any area for building churches in Turkey.
-A 36 year old Christian public officer comment:

-Taking some space for churches is really difficult, because when an application was made to municipalities, they refuse giving space for building Churches (Interviewee 20, Female).
+In Pakistan, there was also a discourse of unity between Sunni and Shia sects visible while blaming certain extremist groups within Deobandi and Salafi/Wahhabi communities for violence against Shias, Sunni Sufis, Christians and other groups.

+Despite these offensive remarks by some insensitive colleagues, there was a tendency among the respondents not to blame the Sunni Muslims overall.
+Instead there was evidently a unity discourse towards Sunnis while separating the extremist or fanatic Deobandi Takfiri and Wahhabi groups from the majority of peaceful and tolerant Sunnis.

+“Sunnis are absolutely brothers to us.
+Even many Sunnis that I know, join the Ashura procession for mannat (religious vows) and faith.
+Only Takfiri Deobandis (SSP or ASWJ) are responsible for this violence.
+The kill both Shias and Sunnis.”

 Another important political approach of government is to make positive discrimination regarding some Sunni Islamic circles.
 We do not claim that such a situation exists, however understanding of current approach of Turkish government is that the government gives privileges to certain religious groups.
-A 40 year old Christian marketing specialist mentions this understanding as follows:

-Nobody knows that I am Christian in my workplace, because when you are Turkish, everyone thinks I am Muslim.
-However, when a person like me deserved to get promoted, then owners of organizations can make some detailed research about him/her, and maybe she/he may not get promoted.
-Actually, in today’s conditions it is not important that you are Muslim or not.
-The most important thing is your commitment to a certain religious circles.
-If a person is Muslim, She/he cannot get any promotion or cannot be hired unless she/he committed to a religious group which has good relation with government (Interviewee 21, Male)

 Even if Sunni religious groups have dominance on the sectors, Turkish government also has some policies related to agency of religious minorities.
 Participants of this research claim that government has some policies regarding agency of religious minorities.
 Some “Alevi” claims that Government pays money some “Alevi” opinion leaders in order to support government policies.
 A 26 year old “Alevi” participant tells this situation as follows: